openhwgroup/cva6/CONTRIBUTING.md

 ### Bug fixing

 Bug fixing is always welcome.
 You can issue a GitHub issue.
-Better: solve the bug and trigger a pull request.
+Better: in addition to the issue, solve the bug and trigger a pull request.
+Ideally, your pull request will include a testcase that illustrates the bug.

 ### Use of AI